phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 Some ways to handle this *double* event are:

 - don't include title/message in the push so it doesn't show up in the shader.
-- send two pushes, one to be processed in the background the other to show up in the shade.
+- send two pushes, one to be processed in the background, and the other to show up in the shade.
 - include a unique ID in your push so you can check to see if you've already processed this event.

 # Android Behaviour